Goals

 Bitwarden Login

 Everyone (local) can now register on the server and store their own vaults and passwords.
 To do this, the email sending must work so that the email addresses can be verified.
+This can also be set via the admin website.

 Console